gspia/7guis-reflex-nix/README.md

 cabal configure --ghcjs
 cabal build
 ```
-and results be found somewhere from dist-directory.
+and results can be found somewhere from dist-directory.

-If using 1) `path-to-reflex-platform/work-on ghc ./7guis-reflex.nix`
+If using 1), that is, `path-to-reflex-platform/work-on ghc ./7guis-reflex.nix`
 then you can start
 ```
 ./dev-server.sh